uoregon-libraries/rais-image-server/README.md

     error while loading shared libraries: libopenjp2.so.6: cannot open shared object file: No such file or directory

 In this case, you probably have to add the openjp2 library to your ldconfig search path.
-The easiest wayt to do this (at least on a RedHat-based system) is by creating a file called `/etc/ld.so.conf.d/openjp2.conf` and putting in the following line:
+The easiest way to do this (at least on a Red Hat system) is by creating a file called `/etc/ld.so.conf.d/openjp2.conf` and putting in the following line: